A bizarre trip into the world of esoteric languages

 Introduction

-People often engage in unusual and peculiar experiments across various domains such as science, literature, music, art, and more.
+People often engage in unusual and strange experiments across various domains such as science, literature, music, art, and more.
 Software engineering is no exception, embracing experimentation and innovation.
-Imagine a programming language with syntax consisting solely of the word 'chicken', along with spaces and newline characters.
-Or perhaps coding with lines composed solely of 'whitespace' characters: space, newline, and tab.
+Imagine a programming language with syntax consisting only of the word 'chicken', along with spaces and newline characters.
+Or maybe coding with lines composed solely of 'whitespace' characters: space, newline, and tab.
 Does it sound like a joke or a bizarre fantasy?
 Surprisingly, such languages do exist!
-In this article, we will dive into the strange domain of esoteric languages.
-Prepare to explore the realm of absurdity.
+In this article, we will discover some of esoteric languages.

 What languages are called esoteric?